hmcts/cpp-module-terraform-azurerm-vm/README.md

 ## Backup Enrollment

 VMs with `service_criticality >= 4` can be automatically enrolled into a Recovery Services Vault.
-The backup policy is selected automatically based on criticality — criticality 4 and 5 use the `vm-crit4-5` policy.
+The backup policy is selected automatically based on criticality.

+To enroll, use recovery service vault module to create the vault and policy and pass the following vars to this module call:

 ```terraform
 module "recovery_services_vault" {